anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-3-backend.md

 ## Evaluation

-The criteria for "Demonstrates Proficiency" and "Demonstrates Mastery" are below.
+The criteria for "Proficiency" and "Exemplary" are below.

 ### Proficiency
 * Files:
-  * Database is in correct team database on `stearns`
+  * Database is in your team's database on `stearns`
-  * Code is written to work for the database to be named as specified on Moodle
+  * Code is written to work for your team's database name as specified on Moodle
   * Flask app file named `app.py`
 * Functionality:
-  * Previous subcomponents still work with the new database (i.e. command line works with database too)
+  * Command line interface works with the new database
+  * Flask app interface works with the new database
-  * Executes the expected queries correctly most of the time.
-Some strange queries may fail to execute completely correctly.
+  * Executes queries for standard cases correctly
-  * The automated test suite passes (no additional tests are required)
+  * The automated test suite passes (no additional tests are required) and has 50% coverage
-  * Data types match the types from the original dataset and/or are appropriate for the modified data from the dataset
+  * SQL data types match the types from the original dataset and/or are appropriate for the modified data from the dataset
-  * Some separation of data into tables where applicable
 * Design:
   * Good separation of responsibilities.
 Some minor tweaks to class design could improve the code (i.e., tighter cohesion and/or looser coupling).
   * Model-view-controller paradigm followed.
-  * Code contains appropriate names and mostly appropriate comments.
-  * Sufficient design of individual methods, with most best practices (parameters, return values, responsibilities) followed.
-  * Method signatures adequately match most high-level queries
+  * Functions/methods follow the principles of good design (e.g. descriptive names, only necessary arguments)
+  * Function/method signatures match the SQL queries (i.e. get_events_by_type() correspond to a SQL query that selects all events of that type)
-  * Column names somewhat signify the data they contain
+  * Column names strongly signify the data they contain (e.g. clear names, no obscure acronyms)
   * Docstrings for each method
+  * Style checks all at 5 or higher

-### Mastery Criteria
+### Exemplary
 * All the Proficiency criteria are met
+* The commit to evaluate on the team repo is tagged with `database` (See instructions in [How to Submit](https://docs.google.com/document/d/1WJfFKe-xE7ytKzmMba3vMOORZe6_m-0v854SnAb6mWk/edit?tab=t.0#heading=h.h8jfjcdyduzb))
 * Functionality:
-  * Executes robustly, without error or with very rare errors.
-All queries either succeed or fail gracefully.
+  * Failing queries have helpful error messages
   * Data is well-curated from the original dataset, with no extraneous data
+    * By "extraneous data", we mean data that won’t be used for the final project website.
+    * If you have columns that aren’t being used in this deliverable but have plans to be used in the front-end deliverable, let us know in `README.md`
   * Data types are well-chosen for the dataset
-  * Data tables contain little to no overlap (higher degree of normalization)
+  * The test coverage is at 90% or higher
 * Design:
    * Strong separation of responsibilities between classes, and between methods within classes.
    * Tight cohesion in each class, and loose coupling between classes.
-   * Code is strongly self-documenting.
-   * Code contains excellent and appropriate comments.
    * Design of individual methods is strong (parameters, return values, responsibilities).
-   * Code is appropriately tagged.
    * There is a strong connection between the method signatures and the high-level actions of the website audience (which in turn strongly match the queries).
    * Column names strongly signify the data they contain
    * Docstrings are clear and consistent for each method
+   * Style checks are all at 10